STOCKPORT, CHESHIRE, ENGLAND

 But before they cleared the table to make room for the body, the women, deeply concerned by Nancy's gaunt appearance, bedded her down on the bench seat.
 Despite her growing belly, she'd become very thin and pale whilst caring for her daughter.
 The dark circles under her eyes and the slump of her shoulders testified to the weariness she felt.
 She was not due to deliver the new baby for another month, but Brigitte, ever the midwife, commented that she looked ready now, for the baby was lying low underneath the cotton dress.

 Nancy lay down without objection and watched in silence as her friends gently laid the body on the table, undressed it and began to wash the rank stench of sickness off her daughter.
-She closed her eyes gratefully and woke again as the knocker-upper tapped at the upstairs window to wake them.
-The knocker-upper was an old man, no longer able to stand all day at the looms but still needing to pay the rent and feed himself.
+She closed her eyes gratefully and woke again as the knocker-upper tapped at the upstairs window to wake the family.
+The knocker-upper was an old man, no longer able to stand all day at the looms, but still needing to pay the rent and feed himself.
 His job was to rise early and walk the streets with the long sturdy pole that tapped on the windows of the workers who were willing to pay him a penny a day for his trouble.
-As he passed the front door, he saw the candle in the window, looked in and quickly took his hat off, nodding respectfully to the women inside.
+As he passed, he saw the candle in the window and quickly took his hat off, nodding respectfully to Charlotte and Beth as they went to the pump to collect water.
 It was a familiar sight to one who had lived so long, but it still saddened him.
-He moved on to the next house.
+He put his hat back on and moved on to the next house.

 Nancy rose awkwardly, the baby in her womb indeed feeling low and heavy.
 But it moved as she stood up, so for now she need not be concerned for it.
 She went to her daughter.
 Her friends had completed their task and cleaned up around them, the clothing and linen rolled up in their baskets to be taken to their own homes, washed and brought back after the funeral.
 The smell of lye soap was strong in the warm room.